NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Conductivity used for foundation heat transfer and ground source heat pumps.
   .. [#] Diffusivity used for ground source heat pumps.

-If Conductivity and extension/Diffusivity not provided, defaults based on SoilType and MoistureType as follows:
+If both Conductivity and extension/Diffusivity not provided, defaults based on SoilType and MoistureType as follows:

   ============  ==============  ==========================  =============
   SoilType      MoistureType    Conductivity [Btu/hr-ft-F]  extension/Diffusivity [ft2/hr]